Paysend provides a fast, straightforward and hassle-free new way to send money internationally to your loved ones in 100+ countries.

 Paysend was founded in April 2017 by experts from banking and payments.

-Headquartered in London with offices in Russia and XXX, Paysend has a global customer base of over 4.3 Million customers and rated Excellent (4.7/5.0) on Trustpilot (based on 25k+ ratings).
+Headquartered in London with offices in Canada and Edinburgh (Scotland), Paysend has a global customer base of over 4.3 Million customers and rated Excellent (4.7/5.0) on Trustpilot (based on 25k+ ratings).

 (We will look at all of this in more detail below.)